 PLANNING FOR THE WEATHER

 You’ll find Alaska’s summer surprisingly pleasant.
-Daytime temperatures range from 60’s-80’s and Evenings tend to be chilly– frequently into the 40’s or 50’s.
+Daytime temperatures range from 60’s-80’s (~15-32 Celsius) and evenings tend to be chilly– frequently into the 40’s or 50’s (~4-15 Celsius).
 It’s important to always bring a day-pack with you with a windbreaker, long-sleeved shirt, or sweatshirt.
-In the evening, the temperatures can drop to as low as the 40’s.
 Since Alaska is located near the North Pole, it receives a lot of sunlight in the summer.
 We will experience about 20 hours a day filled with sunlight.
 It can be windy and cold, especially near the ocean or glaciers.
 Rain often comes as a slight but persistent drizzle, but when the sun shines, the scenery is dazzling!
 Be prepared with quick-dry clothing and extra layers!

 PACKING TIPS